 How I, a Filipino-American, struggle with a sense of time

 I never realize how much being Filipino-American actually impacts my life until I really take a step back and analyze my life.
-A little weird phrase, I admit, but I have had so many opportunities to self-reflect the past couple months that it just felt right.
-All of my child studies major courses require some sort of self-reflection, but that’s not even where I had this realization.
-I mean, I’ve had so many realizations from my child studies courses, but one in particular occurred in a different course: Time and Communication.
-This course actually forced me to think about how time impacts communication, which is part of a larger conversation, but I never realized how much culture impacts time.
+All of my Child Studies courses require some sort of self-reflection, but that’s not even where I had this realization.
+I mean, I’ve had so many realizations from my Child Studies courses, but this one in particular occurred in a different course: Time and Communication.
+This course forced me to think about how time impacts communication, which is part of a larger conversation, but I never realized how much culture impacts time.
 That is one aspect of culture that I never even thought of or considered.
-I talk more specifically about time and culture here- very insightful btw.
+Read more about time and culture here!

-Filipinos, well at least my family, spend a tremendous amount of time together, it actually surprises me.
+Filipinos, well at least my family, spend a tremendous amount of time together.
 It’s because of how close we are and how much has been built into these relationships.
-I mean, we’ve all literally known each other our entire lives, and we all actually know each other fairly well.
 We build these strong bonds and that time is so precious.
 In this way, family time is the bridge between Filipino time and culture.
-Family time is the most precious and most valued thing in Filipino-American culture, besides the food, but the food is what helps bring us together.
+Besides food, family time is the most precious and most valued thing in Filipino culture.
 There is no time when you’re with family.

 mahals,